 Another way to upgrade the quality of your video without purchasing equipment is to optimize your profiles and marketing channels.
 For example, a real estate YouTube channel will have limited success without adding a cover photo or profile photo.
 You’ll get the most mileage out of your video marketing efforts by using every tool at your disposal.

 Try 99designs to get your entire YouTube channel designed by professionals.
 With its unique contest format, you’ll receive dozens of custom design concepts for one affordable fee.
 You can then choose the best design for your business, with everything from your header photo and banner to your thumbnail templates.

-Top Real Estate Video Marketing Companies
+Top Real Estate Video Marketing Software

 Agents who want a complete video marketing solution with analytics and a CRM

-Real estate professionals wanting to record and edit videos of your screen from your web browser
+Professionals wanting to record and edit videos of your screen from your web browser

 Pricing Starts At

-$29 per seat, per month
+$35.99 per month

 $15 per month

 Pro tip: If you also want to improve the quality of your real estate listing videography, consider software programs that make it easy to generate 3D virtual tours.
 Matterport is the most well-known 3D tour creator.
 Aside from this, learn about other high-quality options in our guide to the best Matterport competitors.